ml-sensors/ml-sensors.github.io/index.md

 Our vision for ''sensor 2.0'' entails segregating sensor input data and ML processing from the wider system at the hardware level and providing a thin interface that mimics traditional sensors in functionality.
 This separation leads to a modular and easy-to-use ML sensor device.
 ML sensors increase privacy and accuracy while making it easier for system builders to integrate ML into their products as a simple component.

-To learn more about our approach, check out our [whitepaper on arXiv](https://arxiv.org/abs/2206.03266).
+To learn more about our approach, check out our [ML sensor whitepaper](https://arxiv.org/abs/2206.03266), as well as our recent work on [datasheets for machine learning sensors](https://arxiv.org/abs/2306.08848).

 {% include section_break %}
 # Challenges